grjsmith/practical_strategy_for_technologists/Chapter1.md

 # Chapter 1: Introduction to strategy

-Throughout my career I’ve been a part of many meetings that were trying to be defining strategies..
-I now realise that none of these meetings actually defined strategies.
-Those groups created mission statements, vision documents and smart goals and OKRs.
-From time to time I would research strategy and never found anything written for product and technology businesses.
-This is the book I wished I’d found when I was trying to understand what strategy is and how it might be valuable to me and my fellow engineers.
+Throughout my career I’ve been a part of many meetings trying to define strategies.
+I now realise that none of those meetings ever resulted in strategies.
+Those groups created mission statements, vision documents, smart goals and OKRs.
+During this time I would often research strategy.
+I found a lot written about marketing strategy and sales strategy, I would find references to military and government strategy but I never found anything aimed at modern businesses.
+This is the book I wished I’d found when I was doing that research.

-The purpose of this first chapter is to examine the definition of strategy.
-In addition this chapter will look at some simple strategies and examples of using them and  introduce the concept of a grand strategy.
+The purpose of this first chapter is to help the strategist understand what a strategy is.
+Be able to recognise one when they see one.
+This chapter will also look at some simple strategies and examples of using them.

 ## The definition of strategy

-The dictionary definitions of strategy are unhelpful.
+The dictionary definition of strategy is not very helpful.
 There are several different dictionaries in use throughout the world, and generally, their definitions of strategy run along these lines:

 >**strategy** /ˈstratɪdʒi/ (noun).

 >

 >1. a plan of action designed to achieve a long-term or overall aim.

 >"time to develop a coherent economic strategy"

 >

 >2. the art of planning and directing overall military operations and movements in a war or battle.

 >"he was a genius when it came to military strategy"

-This seems to suggest that a strategy is just a plan that spans a long time period or it’s only useful in the context of war.
+This seems to suggest that a strategy is just a plan that takes a long time or it’s only useful in the context of war.
 That doesn’t seem right.
-If that were true why would there be sales strategies, marketing strategies and technology strategies.
 If strategies were just plans then why aren’t project managers writing them?
+If strategies were only useful to the military sales and marketing strategies wouldn't exist.

-As the oldest human organisation the military has developed and used strategies for much longer than anyone else which may be why it’s so prominent in dictionary definitions.
-Even if you're completely new to the concept of strategy you've probably heard of a couple of military strategies for example The Pincer Movement or the Trojan horse.
+The military has developed and used strategies for much longer than anyone else.
+This may be why it’s so prominent in dictionary definitions.
+Even if you're completely new to the concept of strategy you've probably heard of some military strategies such as The Pincer Movement or the Trojan horse.

-In military terms The Pincer Movement is an attack where an adversary is caught between two forces and forced to deal with both simultaneously and ideally fall into chaos or retreat, either way the adversary is removed from the objective.
+The Pincer Movement is an attack where an adversary is caught between two forces and forced to deal with both simultaneously.

 Everyone knows the story of the Trojan horse.
-A besieging force left a giant horse statue as a tribute for the city they were besieging.
-Later that night after the statue was brought into the city soldiers snuck out who could open the gates and lead their forces to take the city.
+A besieging force left a giant horse statue as a tribute for the city under siege.
+After the statue was brought into the city, soldiers hiding within, snuck out and opened the city gates.

 The pincer movement and the Trojan horse are both characterised by the fact that they can be reused in similar situations to achieve the same results.

-Perhaps a better definition of a strategy might be:
+Building on that perhaps a better definition of a strategy might be:

-**An identifiable pattern of actions that when performed in similar conditions will achieve predictable results.**
+An identifiable pattern of actions that when performed in similar conditions will achieve predictable results.

+This is helpful because it allows the strategist to research past strategies.

 ## Applying military strategies in modern business

 Given the military's long history of working with strategy they are potentially a huge resource for us to draw upon when thinking about the problems we face in business.

 Let’s start with the Pincer Movement.
 In technology our adversary is never an opposing force, it's a problem we need to overcome.
 Consider a problem on an e-commerce site.
 Customers are trying to place orders but they aren’t getting to a payment screen.
 The engineers would look in two or even three  places simultaneously.
 They would look at the application server logs looking for errors and at the data stores and or event messages to see if there are any problems persisting the transaction or any problems the next function has of trying to read that data.

 By tackling the problem on two fronts the teams could whittle away at the problem piece by piece.